jtrw/go-rest/README.md

 7. RealIP
 8. SizeLimit

+## Usage

+### Ping middleware

+Ping middleware is a simple middleware that returns a 200 OK response.

 ### Authentication via header

 Authentication is a middleware that checks for a header with a given name and value.